Imuran

 Well absorbed following oral administration.

-Imuran Toxicity
+Imuran side effects and Toxicity

 The oral LD50 for single doses of azathioprine in mice and rats are 2500 mg/kg and 400 mg/kg, respectively.
 Very large doses of this antimetabolite may lead to marrow hypoplasia, bleeding, infection, and death.